pheuberger/hc-marketplace-sdk/doc/interfaces/types.ChainInfo.md

 [types](../modules/types.md).ChainInfo

-ChainInfo data used to interact with LooksRare ecosystem
+ChainInfo data used to interact with HypercertExchange ecosystem

 ## Properties